DanDeveloperSpain/MarvelCharacters/README.md

-# Marvel Characters
+# 🕸 Marvel Characters 🕸

 This project shows the list of all Marvel characters and their appearances in comics and series.

-## Tools info ℹ️
+## Tools 🛠️
 - Xcode 13
 - Swift 5.5
 - Swift Package Manager

-## Libreries with SPM 🛠️
+## Libreries with SPM 📦
 I have managed the external libraries with SPM, much cleaner and faster than with CocoaPods.

+- RXSwift 6.5.0
+  - to add reactive programming to Swift.
-- Alamofire 5.4.4
+- RXDataSource 5.0.2
-  - for API requests.
+  - to extend the CollectionView reactively.
 - SDWebImage 5.12.5
   - to download and manage images.
 - Swinject 2.8.1
   - to create containers and handle dependency injection.

 ## Architecture and Design Pattern 🏗

-The architecture used is MVVM with Coordinator design pattern.
+- ### Clean Architecture 🎯
+- ### MVVM 🔄
+- ### Coordinator pattern 🔀
+- ### Swinject ♻

+Solid principles with Clean Architecture together with MVVM and coordinator pattern.

 Also dependency injection is used organized in containers with Swinject library.

+## Reactive Programming 🤹‍♂
+All the main elements of the application are controlled with reactive programming.

+**RxSwift** is used to create the observables and subscribers and **binding** them to the **UIKit elements**.

+## Testing ✅
+The most important parts and business logic have been tested:
+- Application
+  - AppCoordinatorTest
+  - AppConfiguration
+- Presentation
+  - CharactersScene
+- Domain
+  - UseCases
+- Data
+  - Repositories

+*I am aware that there are more classes to test.*

 ## Design System 🗂
 I have added the implementation of an own design system (Dan Design System).
 As the application is simple, I have created a tab to show a demo of this design system.